How to Implement OKRs? The 4 Guiding Rules

 Table of Contents:

-Having a clear vision, getting everyone on board with the direction, measuring and tracking progress can turn an initial OKRs implementation into a true adoption of the framework.
-Mastering the following 4 foundational steps to OKR rollout will help you speed up your goal-reaching journey.
+Having a clear vision, getting everyone on board with the direction, and measuring and tracking progress can turn an initial OKR implementation into a true adoption of the framework.
+Mastering the following four foundational steps to OKR rollout will help you speed up your goal-reaching journey.

-Step 1: Setting a Clear Company Vision - OKRs Do Not Replace Strategy
+Step 1: Set a Clear Company Vision - OKRs Do Not Replace Strategy

 Needless to say, goal management methods can only take you as far as your understanding of their purpose goes.
 Simply doing something does not mean you do it right and that you will benefit from doing it.